lastingParadox/ff-site/archive-to-markdown/md/ff2/16-barrier-to-entria.md

 **Jelsafan0** _(03-Sep-18 04:49 PM)_

-> Well I didn’t listen!
+> Well I didn't listen!
 What do I do?

 **TheBlade** _(03-Sep-18 04:49 PM)_